thedoggybrad/Frame-Blocker-Filter/README.md

 <br>
 ✓Statically CDN - It is an another public content delivery network, designed for developers and powered by Fastly, CloudFlare amd Bunny.NET.
 <br>
 ✓Frame Blocker Filter's CDN - It is a personalized content delivery network, designed only for use in this project (Frame Blocker Filter).
-It is powered by CloudFlare Pages, and distributed on the CloudFlare CDN.
+It is powered by CloudFlare Pages, secured by CloudFlare and is distributed on the CloudFlare's super fast distribution system.
+It is the one we are recommend to use, as this is super reliable.